 - When you install peripheral devices on, or remove them from the connector box, always turn off the power to the PC and disconnect the AC adapter. - Always remove the peripheral devices when you carry your PC around, or the PC body or the connector on the connector box may be damaged.

 Detaching Connector Box

 This section explains detaching procedure of the connector box.

-1 Shut down the power to the peripheral devices if any of them are connected with the connector box.
+- 1 Shut down the power to the peripheral devices if any of them are connected with the connector box. - 2 Unlock the connector box.